emanueldonalds/bilar-aland/README.md

 https://bil.edonalds.com/

-Create custom RSS feeds for search terms on cars listed for car sale listings on Åland.
+Create custom RSS feeds for search terms on cars listed for sale on Åland.

 ## Requirements
 - Go 1.22.2